 This is a foundational course, designed to begin preparing students for the increasingly competitive, globalized job marketplace.
 It is aimed at students in their sophomore year who have a hunger to attain a strong post-grad opportunity.
-Through online and peer learning, interactive experiences, and reflection, students will build meaningful networks, discover their innate leadership, and cultivate the “hard” and “soft” skills and habits of mind needed to thrive in twenty-first century workplaces and make positive impact through their careers upon graduation.
+Through online and peer learning, interactive experiences, and reflection, students will build meaningful networks, discover their innate leadership, and cultivate the “hard” and “soft” skills and habits of mind needed to thrive in twenty-first-century workplaces and make a positive impact through their careers upon graduation.

 This course will require your commitment.
 Nothing good comes easy, but this course will be equally rewarding as it is challenging.
 What you get from this course will depend on what you give, and you need to want to give to this course to get the most out of it.

 By the end of the course, students should be able to:

 Thursdays from 4:30pm – 6:30pm

 Dr. Natasha Kohl, Director of Career Development and Special Projects (NKOHL@NL.EDU)

 In light of the Covid-19 pandemic, Braven is prepared to execute the course in a fully virtual setting.
 Should National Louis University return to in-person instruction, the course will take place on the NLU campus (122 S. Michigan).
 The final webinar link or room location will be on your schedule and sent via email before the course begins.